RobertoDF/BRIO/README.md

 Projection_density (sum of detected projection pixels / sum of all pixels in voxel) was used to determine connectivity strenght.
 - - - - - - - - - - - - - - - - - - - - - - - - - - -

+Thanks to [cortex-lab](https://github.com/cortex-lab) for providing such useful repositories for free!!!

 Code written by Roberto De Filippo